-- 1 Attach a crane to the stay at the top of the outer mast, and raise enough to sustain jacked up machine. - This operation is carried out from under the machine, so use a pit, or if there is no pit, jack up the machine and loosen with on impact wrench. - 2 Remove the socket bolts, washers from the mast mounting pins and take out the mast mounting pins, and then slowly raise up the outer mast
+- Attach a crane to the stay at the top of the outer mast, and raise enough to sustain jacked up machine. - This operation is carried out from under the machine, so use a pit, or if there is no pit, jack up the machine and loosen with on impact wrench. - 2 Loosen the mounting socket bolts and remove mast mounting pin.
+Then slowly raise the outer mast.